lgonzalezrouco/pti/p1_servlets/dockerize.md

 *NOTE: A Docker volume can be used to access an application in your filesystem from within a Docker container.
 This is a convenient way to proceed during the development of the application.
 However, when moving to production, having a Docker image with everything inside makes things easier (e.g. deployment automation).
 So, for the containerization we will not need a Docker volume.
 However, we could still need one for persisting application data (not required for the PTI lab).*

 First go into the folder that contains the "my_webapp" subfolder.
-If followed the recommended steps, this folder will be the Tomcat's root folder (apache-tomcat-9.0.5):
+If you followed the recommended steps, this folder will be the Tomcat's root folder (apache-tomcat-9.0.5):

     cd $USER_HOME/apache-tomcat-9.0.5